openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getAuthenticatorCallback(sessionId: string, callback: AsyncCallback&lt;AuthenticatorCallback&gt;): void

 Obtains the authenticator callback for a session.
-This method uses an asynchronous callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Account.AppAccount